xlandscape/LandscapeModel-Core/COMPONENTS.md

 - Type: `numpy.ndarray`
 - Shape: `time/day`: the number of days reported in the `AirTemperature` input
 - Offsets: `time/day`: the first date reported in the `AirTemperature` input

+## xCropProtection
+    xCropProtection is a Landscape Model component for simulating applications of plant protection products on fields with a given landscape.
+The simulation is done on a daily-fieldwise resolution.
+On each day and field in the during the given simulation period, the module checks if there are applications of plant protection products should be conducted.
+If so, exact application dates and rates are determined.
+The user has the option to use deterministic values or sample from a random distribution.

+    xCropProtection currently supports the input scales `global` and `time/day, space/base_geometry`.
+    xCropProtection currently supports the random variable scales `global`, `time/day`, `time/year`, `time/day, space/base_geometry` and `time/year, space/base_geometry`.

+### Inputs
+#### ParametrizationNamespace

+- Class: `str`
+- Unit: `None`
+- Scales: `global`
+#### xCropProtectionFilePath
+The path to the XML-parametrization of xCropProtection.
+A `str` of global scale.
+Value has no unit.
+- Class: `str`
+- Unit: `None`
+- Scales: `global`
+#### SimulationStart
+The first day of the simulation.
+A `datetime.date` of global scale.
+Value has no unit.
+- Class: `datetime.date`
+- Unit: `None`
+- Scales: `global`
+#### SimulationEnd
+The last day of the simulation.
+A `datetime.date` of global scale.
+Value has no unit.
+- Class: `datetime.date`
+- Unit: `None`
+- Scales: `global`
+#### RandomSeed
+A initialization for the random number generator.
+An int of global scale.
+Value has a unit of 1.
+- Class: `int`
+- Unit: `None`
+- Scales: `global`
+#### Fields
+A list of identifiers of individual geometries.
+A list[int] of scale space/base_geometry.
+Values have no
+                    unit.
+- Class: `list[int]`
+- Unit: `None`
+- Scales: `space/base_geometry`
+#### LandUseLandCoverTypes
+The land-use and land-cover type of spatial units.
+A list[int] of scale space/base_geometry.
+                    Values have no unit.
+- Class: `list[int]`
+- Unit: `None`
+- Scales: `space/base_geometry`
+#### FieldGeometries
+The geometries of individual landscape parts.
+A list[bytes] of scale space/base_geometry.
+Values
+                    have no unit.
+- Class: `list[bytes]`
+- Unit: `None`
+- Scales: `space/base_geometry`
+### Outputs
+#### ApplicationDates
+Application dates.
+A numpy-array of scale other/application.
+#### ApplicationRates
+Application rates.
+A numpy-array of scale other/application.
+#### AppliedPPP
+Applied products.
+A list[str] of scale other/application.
+#### AppliedAreas
+Applied geometries.
+A list[bytes] of scale other/application.
+#### AppliedFields
+Applied fields.
+A numpy-array of scale other/application.
+#### TechnologyDriftReductions
+Drift reductions.
+A numpy-array of scale other/application.